Bill C‑3 · 2025

 Bill C-12 — Strengthening Canada’s Immigration System and Borders Act (2026)

 In effect March 26, 2026.
-Bill C-12 impacts past and future asylum claimants, including new rules affecting claims made at the U.S.–Canada border.
+Bill C-12 impacts past and future asylum claimants, including new rules affecting claims made at the US–Canada border.
 Mary is actively assisting individuals affected by its retroactive provisions.

 University of British Columbia